-When creating content, make sure to prioritize quality over quality.
+When you create content, make sure to prioritize quality over quantity.
 Focus on answering the questions your readers are asking.
 Avoid fluff for the sake of creating longer blog posts.

 Google also considers EAT (Expertise, Authority, and Trustworthiness) to determine your ranking.
-Show Google you’re a credible resource by demonstrating your expertise.
+Make sure to show Google you’re a credible resource by demonstrating your expertise.
 Use high-quality links to back up your claims.

 Appealing to EAT can help you improve your ranking.

-To improve your ranking, you’ll also need links.
+To improve your ranking, you’ll also need to link.

-Internal links send readers to other pages on your law firm’s website.
+Internal links send visitors to different pages on your law firm’s website.
 External links direct readers to authoritative, trustworthy resources.
 For example, you might direct them to a case study or research paper.

 You’ll also want to gather backlinks.
 Backlinks exist on other websites and direct readers to your website.
 Backlinks can help build your page/URL authority.